telicent-oss/k8s-oss-deployment/docs/core/10-pre-requisites.md

 ## Kafka

-The applications currently do not authenticate to Kafka.
-We recommend that Kafka is limited to the network on which the Telicent components will run.
+Kafka is assumed to be deployed with SSL/SCRAM authentication configured.

 These Kafka topics should be pre-created with a single partion: